Manufacturing Cyber Security

 • Incident Response Solutions — What happens if your production line is compromised?
 HALOCK can help your team design and deploy essential response procedures to help minimize risk and cost.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
 Establish an incident response plan (IRP).
 Explore an ongoing program that gets in front of any potential threats or attacks.
 Undergo a forensic analysis.
 You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.

 • Penetration Testing — System weaknesses aren’t always easy to identify, especially if you’re using a combination of both new tools and legacy systems.
 Our penetration testing tools help identify potential weak spots before they become big problems.
 Continuously verify the effectiveness of your controls with Recurring Pen Testing Program to keep up with new cyber security threats.
+Learn about new vulnerabilities with the HALOCK Exploit Insider – updates on what our pen testers have discovered.

 • Mergers & Acquisition (M&A): As part of the due diligence process of an M&A, organizations must understand the risk and security profile of their partner or target company.
 You must determine what liabilities or risks can arise under the other company’s cybersecurity program.
 With HALOCK’s M&A program, we can help you through the entire process from pre-acquisition to post-acquisition to identify risks, remediation steps, and establish reasonable security.